BlessingJ2022/terraform-repo/README.md

 # terraform-repo
-# codes on how to launch a instance using terraform"
+# codes on how to launch a instance on AWS using terraform"